 Did you take over and existing codebase that's a nightmare?
 How many developers have seen the code and said the only thing to be done is to rewrite the whole thing?
 This is common.
 A codebase can become a maintenance nightmare so fast and so incredibly easy.
 When an application becomes a big ball of mud, or a mess of spaghetti code, it quickly becomes untouchable by most.
 The fear of fixing one bug, only to introduce two new ones, becomes palpable.

 Having said that, we might be talking about an archaic programming language or tools that just aren't available anymore.
 Sometimes it's you who wants the application to be rewritten.
 If either of these is the case, then it is indeed time to rewrite.

 However, if you honestly believe it shouldn't need to be rewritten just to add a feature or fix a bug, then I will more than likely agree and I can definitely help you.

 I do occasionally enjoy creating new applications from scratch.
 Greenfield apps are great for learning the latest and greatest frameworks and to catch up with the rest of the world.
 It's amazing how fast the field of computer programming changes.
 Advancement and forward progress is built into the fiber of human nature I think.
 I also think these ingrained tendencies are amplified in the average programmer.
 Therefore, keeping up and lifelong learning is most definitely part of the job in this career field.

 Having said all that, if I had my druthers, I would prefer to be asked to work on a large existing codebase.
 The bigger and the nastier, the better.
 Ah, the challenge of noodling my way through existing spaghetti code!

 Have you decided that I can help you?

-That rate buys you a minimum of 25 hours per week.
-I try to not go over 30, but do understand that sometimes it's just unavoidable.
+I do my best to work a minimum of 25 billable hours per week and try to not go over 30, but I do understand that sometimes it's just unavoidable.
 I work 100% remote.

 To establish contact and talk availability, feel free to send me an email - firstname.lastname@example.org.